Hypnosis led to 'white man, white truck' hysteria in Derrick Todd Lee case

 During a session of hypnosis, the witness claimed to remember details about the truck's appearance and it's occupants.

-In 2002, WBRZ spoke to hypnotherapist Conrad Adams, who had since died, to learn how it works.
+In 2002, WBRZ spoke to hypnotherapist Conrad Adams, who has since died, to learn how it works.

 "Forensic hypnosis is using hypnosis to go back into the subconscious memories of the individual to make those memories come forth more vividly into the conscious awareness," Adams said.